 - Volunteer

-- Self-employed
+- Self-employment

 - Sharemilker

 There are a number of minimum rights that employees have.
+These are:

-- Health and safety – employers must provide a safe workplace with proper training, supervision and equipment.
+- Health and safety – Employers must provide a safe workplace with proper training, supervision and equipment.
 Employees may refuse work likely to cause them serious harm.
-The new Health and Safety legislation (the Health and Safety at
+The new Health and Safety legislation increases the penalties for situations where workplaces have not met these standards.

-- Public holidays – there is an entitlement to 11 public holidays off work with pay if these are days where the employee would normally work.
-If an employee works on a public holiday they are entitled to time-and-a-half-pay.
+- Public holidays – There is an entitlement to 11 public holidays off work with pay, if these are days where the employee would normally work.
+If an employee works on a public holiday they are entitled to time and a half pay.
 If it is a day they would normally work, then they are also entitled to an alternative paid holiday.

-- Right to request flexible work arrangements.
+- Right to request flexible work arrangements

 - Equal pay and equal rights.

-- The following things must be included in an employment agreement:
+The following things must be included in an employment agreement:

 - Names